-The Board of BVH consists of two (2) Executives, five (5) Non-Executives and two (2) Independent Non-Executive Directors.
+At the date of this report, the Board of BVH consists of one (1) Executive, four (4) Non-Executives and two (2) Independent Non-Executive Directors.

 BOARD SIZE

 The Constitution of BVH provides that the Board of Directors shall consist of not less than six (6) and no more than ten (10) directors.